 - Data based on the annual survey conducted by the Census Bureau.
 For each state and the nation, you get information regarding tax revenue sources and expenditures.
 The data are also reported by government level: state, local, and state + local.
 This filetype was added to the archive on an experimental basis in March, 2014.
 We currently just have data for the years 2006 and 2011.

 - Extensive collection of geographic reference data.
 A mixture of national and Missouri-specific files.

 - corrlst — Geographic correlation lists and equivalency files

 - These are our geographic correlation list (aka equivalency file) datasets.
 They deal with how various geographic layers correspond to each other — for example, how ZIP codes correlate with congressional districts.
-Included as a subdirectory is the MABLE database used in the Geocorr web application.
 Many of these datasets (and many more like them) can be generated using the Geocorr dynamic web application.
 Whereas many of these datasets may only be for Missouri and neighboring states, Geocorr works for the entire country.

 - blkrel10 — Census 2000 / Census 2010 tabulation block relationship files

 - These files show the relationship between the census blocks for these two decades.
 We enhance the files by combining them with data from our 2000 block-based mable09 data (see below), and by doing various value-added aggregations to generation other equivalency data sets.
 It includes a report directory and data sets that depict tract-to-tract equivalencies across the decade.